exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 SOLID is an acronym for a set of OOP design principle.
 They were coined by Robert C. Martin (also known as Uncle Bob).

-+ S : Single Responsiblity Principle
++ S : Single Responsibility Principle
 + O : Open Closed Principle
 + L : Liskov Substitution Principle
 + I : Interface Segregation Principle